 German property groups LEG and TAG terminate merger discussions

-FRANKFURT, May 26 (Reuters) - German property groups LEG Immobilien and TAG Immobilien have terminated their merger discussions over disagreement on valuation, LEG said in a statement late on Tuesday.
+FRANKFURT, May 26 (Reuters) - German property groups LEG Immobilien LEGn.DEand TAG Immobilien TEGG.DEhave terminated their merger discussions over disagreement on valuation, LEG said in a statement late on Tuesday.

 ((arno.schuetze@thomsonreuters.com; +49.69.7565.1197; Reuters Messaging: arno.schuetze.reuters.com@reuters.net))